CPA Exam updates: Prometric, NASBA, AICPA

 Under the continuous testing model, there will be four score releases each quarter.
 The AICPA will be posting the continuous testing score release timelines to their website in June.

 Will all states have continuous testing in place by July 1?

-Each state has had to make changes to statues or rules to allow continuous testing.
+Each state has had to make changes to statutes or rules to allow continuous testing.
 Referring to the map below (provided by NASBA), states indicated in green on the map are good to go and have already met its legislative hurdles.
 Yellow states are in a good place but may have another hurdle or two to go through, but are working on it as we speak.
 Again, keep in mind with the current environment, many states have not held regular committee meetings, so it may just take them some extra time to get caught up.

 Image courtesy of NASBA.
 Per NASBA, forty jurisdictions have completed the transition to offer continuous testing.
 Fourteen additional boards are in the process of completing the steps necessary for transition and are expected to complete the transition to offer continuous testing prior to July 1, 2020.
 One board is not currently expected to be able to offer continuous testing until 2021.
 Please visit NASBA for continual updates.

 Why is South Carolina unable to implement continuous testing until 2021?